arv100kri/Cognitive-Services/Content/en-us/KES/GettingStarted.md

 <a name="hosting-index"></a>
 ## Hosting service
-For rapid prototyping, we can host the grammar and index on the local machine using [`kes.exe host_service`](CommandLine.md#host_service-command).
+For rapid prototyping, we can host the grammar and index in a web service on the local machine using [`kes.exe host_service`](CommandLine.md#host_service-command).
 Once hosted, we can access the service via [web APIs](WebAPI.md) to validate the data correctness and grammar design.
 In this example, we host the grammar file *Academic.grammar* and index file *Academic.index* at http://localhost:8000/ using the following command:

 `kes.exe host_service Academic.grammar Academic.index --port 8000`

 This initiates a local instance of the web service.
-From a browser, we can use the various web APIs to test natural language interpretation, query completion, structured query evaluation, and histogram computation.
+We can interactively test the service by visiting `http::localhost:<port>` from a browser.
+For more information, see [Testing service](#testing-service).
+We can also directly call various [web APIs](WebAPI.md) to test natural language interpretation, query completion, structured query evaluation, and histogram computation.
 To stop the service, enter 'quit' into the `kes.exe host_service` command prompt or press 'Ctrl+C'.

 * [http://localhost:8000/interpret?query=papers by susan t dumais](http://localhost:8000/interpret?query=papers%20by%20susan%20t%20dumais)
 * [http://localhost:8000/interpret?query=papers by susan t d&complete=1](http://localhost:8000/interpret?query=papers%20by%20susan%20t%20d&complete=1)